jaytimm/american-political-data-and-r/README.md

 #### 1.1 Age & generational demographics of the 115th House

-> An overview of the new 116th House in terms of age distributions and generational distributions.
+> An overview of the new 116th House in terms of age and generational distributions.

 ``` r
 csusa_house_dets %>%